Pandapip1/CustomTokens/README.md

 # CustomTokens
-A DApp for easily deploying ERC777 (an extension of ERC20) tokens
+A DApp for easily deploying ERC20 tokens with redistribution properties.